DeepSigma-LLC/Dotnet.DeepSigma.AutoML/README.md

 If you later introduce breaking cleanup changes, consider documenting them clearly in release notes.

-## Testing

-I did not find a separate test project or test directory in the repository structure shown on GitHub.
-If tests are planned, a future addition such as `DeepSigma.AutoML.Tests` would make the package easier to validate and adopt.

 ## Suggested next improvements

 Here are the highest-impact improvements for the repository over time: